lukasz-golebiewski/lukaszgolebiewski.github.io/_posts/2021-01-05-overlappable-instances.markdown

   putStrLn "Done"

 ```

-Now it is possible to execute the runners in any given order.
+Now we can do some more useful things with our program and stack transformers according to our needs.
+Hope you enjoyed the read :-)

 [^1]: Actually, almost any.
 There are nuances here which are out of scope of this blog post.